ferrocene/ferrocene/ferrocene/doc/safety-manual/src/procedures.rst

 Installing Prerequisites
 ------------------------

-See :doc:`User Manual - System requirements <user-manual:system-requirements>`
+See :doc:`User Manual - System requirements <user-manual:ferrocene/system-requirements>`
 for the detailed installation prerequisites for Ferrocene.

 Installing Ferrocene
 --------------------

-See :doc:`User Manual - Installation <user-manual:install>` for the
+See :doc:`User Manual - Installation <user-manual:ferrocene/install>` for the
 detailed installation procedure for Ferrocene.

 Installation Validation
 -----------------------

-Ferrocene provides a checker called ``ferrocene-self-test`` (see :ref:`Ferrocene - Validation <user-manual:install:Validation>` for details), for verifying the installation of the toolchain in a non-certification context.
+Ferrocene provides a checker called ``ferrocene-self-test`` (see :ref:`Ferrocene - Validation <user-manual:ferrocene/install:Validation>` for details), for verifying the installation of the toolchain in a non-certification context.

 This tool is not qualified.
 Consequently, in certification context, the